Who We Are

 Since 1976, Focused Community Strategies (FCS) has grown to become a multi-faceted community development organization, experimenting with “gentrification with justice” and strategic “re-neighboring,” concepts that place a framework around urban development in order to foster communities that are real, sustainable, even restorative.

-Bob Lupton, Founder and President
+Bob Lupton, Founder

-Bob Lupton has invested almost 40 years of his life in inner-city Atlanta.
+Bob Lupton has invested over 40 years of his life in inner-city Atlanta.
 In response to a call that he first felt while serving in Vietnam, he left a budding business career to work with delinquent urban youth.
 Bob and his wife Peggy and their two sons sold their suburban home and moved into the inner-city where they have lived and served as neighbors among those in need.
 Their life’s work has been the rebuilding of urban neighborhoods where families can flourish and children can grow into healthy adults.

 Bob is a Christian community developer, an entrepreneur who brings together communities of resource with communities of need.
 Through FCS Urban Ministries – a non-profit organization which he founded – he has developed two mixed income subdivisions, organized a multi-racial congregation, started a number of businesses, created housing for hundreds of families and initiated a wide range of human services in his community.
 He is the author of the books Theirs in the Kingdom, Return Flight, Renewing the City, Compassion, Justice and the Christian Life and the widely circulated “Urban Perspectives”, monthly reflections on the Gospel and the poor.
 Bob has a Ph.D. in psychology from the University of Georgia.
 He serves as speaker, strategist, and inspirer with those throughout the nation who seek to establish God’s Shalom in the city.